viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 hitting your kids, falls under **inconsistent** parenting, as a child you may not undertand how could someone that is suppoed to love you want to hurt you.
 I think that is very confusing for a kid to understand

+your also inconssitent sometimes, like sometimes you seem like you really like me but other times,